top of page

 Late July 2025

-Further negotiations in Stockholm, Sweden, result in an agreement to extend the “cease fire” in the trade war.
+Further negotiations in Stockholm, Sweden, lead to an agreement to extend the trade “ceasefire.”

 August 11, 2025

 Trump signs an executive order delaying a sweeping tariff increase for 90 days.
-Both U.S. and Chinese officials agree to extend the trade truce.
-The United States grants export licenses to chipmakers Nvidia and AMD.
+Both sides agree to extend the truce.
+The U.S. grants export licenses to chipmakers Nvidia and AMD.
 China offers relief to some U.S. firms.

 Timeframe